-Do not tilt cabinets more than 10 degrees from vertical.
+DO NOT tilt cabinets more than 10 degrees from vertical.

-- 3. Set each pallet on a firm, level surface, allowing a minimum clearance of 4.6m (15 ft) on each side for removing the cabinets from the pallets. - 4.
+- 3. Set each pallet on a firm, level surface, allowing a minimum clearance of 15 ft.
+(4.6m) on each side for removing the cabinets from the pallets. - 4.
 Cut the steel bands around each cabinet. - 5.
-Remove the protective cardboard covering from the cabinets, cutting where indicated, using a knife blade no longer than 25 mm (1 in.).
+Remove the protective cardboard covering from the cabinets, cutting where indicated, using a knife blade no longer than 1 in.
+(25 mm).